Kumarabhijeet1608/Python-Sniffing-Script/README.md

 - ifconfig
 - wlan0 (Wireless Setup)
 - ifconfig wlan0 down                   # We are closing it.
-- iwconfig wlan0 mode monitor           # Seting it to monitor mode.
+- iwconfig wlan0 mode monitor           # Set it to monitor mode.
 - ifconfig wlan0 up                     # We are turning it on.
 - ifconfig                              # To check it for monitor mode.
-- ls                                    # We need to exectue the Python Script from terminal.
+- ls                                    # We need to execute the Python Script from the terminal.
 - cd Desktop
 - python [File Name.py]                 # To execute the script.